epeec/EvntConsistColl/README.md

 1. INTRODUCTION
 ===============

-ConsistColl library provides some implementations of eventually consistent collectives such as reduce.
+ConsistColl library provides some implementations of eventually consistent collectives such as broadcast.

-Eventually consistent collectives operate with a fration of data (e.g. 50%).
-They are based on GASPI and extend its API to cover more than the classic allreduce.
+Eventually consistent collectives operate with a fraction of data (e.g. 60%).
+They are based on GASPI and extend its API to cover more than the GASPI-native allreduce.

 2. INSTALLATION